mercurywave/hefe/help/function.md

 Given an array, returns the keys of the array ([0,1,2,...]).

+### range(min, max, by?)
+Creates a new array of numbers from the minimum to the maximum (inclusive).

+range(1,3) // [1,2,3]

+The 'by' parameter allows to skip values by having each next node iterate by the value of 'by'.

+range(1,5,2) // [1,3,5]

+A negative 'by' creates an array starting from the maximum down to the minimum.

+range(0,4,-2) // [4,2,0]

 ### sortBy
 This subroutine takes an array.
 For each element, you give the element a score via the inner scope, and the final output will be sorted by the score you gave it.
 Higher scores will sort to a higher index.